catppuccin/palette/python/README.md

 ### Code Standards

-Before committing changes, it is recommended to run the follow tools to ensure consistency in the codebase.
+Before committing changes, it is recommended to run the following tools to ensure consistency in the codebase.

 ```bash
 isort .